2sang/2sang.github.io/_posts/2018-05-31-fisrt-post.md

 What if I harm people by giving wrong information?
 And I decided to just stop questioning myself.

 With throwing all the execuses in front of me, I will write things.
 My English is still bad, but at least I can write things to people with what I want to talk about.
-Better late than never, right?
+And, Better late than never, right?